nbari/DALMP/docs/queue.rst

    /**
     * In case something goes wrong, the database is unavailable, fields missing,  etc,
-    * you can save 'sql query' and later process it again.
+    * you can save the 'sql query' and later process it again.
     */

     $sql = "INSERT INTO testX SET colA=(NOW())";